agile-data-engine/ade-file-notifier-reference/cloud_resources/azure/terraform/modules/event_subscription/README.md

 ## About

-Module for creating a Function App and related components including:
-- Application Insights
-- Storage account with queues for triggering the functions and blob containers for function files
-- Event subscription for blob created source file events
-- Role assignments
+Module for creating an event subscription for Microsoft.Storage.BlobCreated events from an Event Grid system topic with a storage queue endpoint.
+Also assigns Storage Queue Data Message Sender role for the system topic to the storage account.

 ## Requirements